muratk3n/thirdwave/en/tweets/2020/week28.md

 ---

-"@davidsirota

-Huge kudos to @BernieSanders for getting the Congressional Budget Office to publish this report on tax cheating, and how it relates to cuts to the IRS enforcement budget"

----

 The last of my blogspot blog hits the dust, now all in markdown.
 There is no 'add post' button.
 There is no 'publish' button.
 Just files, and `git push`.